philwilkes/TLS2trees/README.md

 Generally leave this on.
 Deletes the files used for segmentation after segmentation is finished.
 You may wish to turn it off if you want to re-run/modify the segmentation code so you don't need to run pre-processing every time.

+## Scripts

+**run.py** This is how you should interface with the code base.

+**run_tools.py** A few helper functions to clean up run.py.

+**tools.py** Other helper functions used throughout the code base.

+**preprocessing.py** Performs subsampling of the input point cloud and handles the slicing and dicing of the point cloud into samples the segmentation model can work with.

+**model.py** The segmentation model modified from the Pytorch Geometric implementation of Pointnet++.

+**inference.py** Performs the semantic segmentation on the samples and then reassembles them back into a full point cloud.

+**post_segmentation_script** Creates the Digital Terrain Model (DTM) and uses this and some basic rules to clean the segmented point cloud up.
+Creates the class specific point clouds (terrain, vegetation, CWD and stem points).

+**measure.py** Extracts measurements and metrics from the outputs of the post_segmentation_script.

+**report_writer** Summarises the measurements in a simple report format.

 ## Citation
 ### If you find this tool helpful or use this tool in your research, please cite: